AleksandrRogov/DynamicsWebApi/README.md

 #### Associate for a single-valued navigation property

-The name of a single-valued navigation property can be retrieved by using a `GET` request with a header `Prefer:odata.include-annotations="*"`, then the response will contain the annotation `@Microsoft.Dynamics.CRM.associatednavigationproperty` which is the name of the needed navigation property.
+The name of a single-valued navigation property can be retrieved by using a `GET` request with a header `Prefer:odata.include-annotations=Microsoft.Dynamics.CRM.associatednavigationproperty`, then individual records in the response will contain the property `@Microsoft.Dynamics.CRM.associatednavigationproperty` which is the name of the needed navigation property.
 Usually it will be equal to a schema name of the entity attribute.

 For example, there is an entity with a logical name `new_test`, it has a lookup attribute to `lead` entity called `new_leadtest` and schema name `new_LeadTest` which is needed single-valued navigation property.